wh-alice/mig_visualstudio/vs/ide/step-1--create-a-project-and-add-a-table-to-your-form.md

 ---
-title: "Step 1: Create a Project and Add a Table to Your Form" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Step 1: Create a Project and Add a Table to Your Form | hehe" ms.custom: "" ms.date: "10/19/2016"
+ms.prod: "visual-studio-dev14"